sparkflows/sparkflows-docs/docs/rest-api/rest-api-curl/import-workflow.rst

 The Import Workflow REST API allow you to import workflow through exported workflow json.

-Below is the Import Workflow API available in Fire Insights.
-They should be executed after you generate access token for user in Fire Insights.
+Below is the Import Workflow API available in Sparkflows.
+They should be executed after you generate access token for user in Sparkflows.

 An example request for importing specified workflow json file: